-The statistical threshold obtained using the pixel test is very low compared with that obtained using the Bonferroni correction (i.e., 3.67 rather than 4.5228; see Bonferroni correction).
-In fact, the stat\threshold.m function outputs the minimum between the Bonferroni and the pixel test thresholds.
-Figure 4 displays the thresholded classification images for both the pixel and cluster tests.
-For the cluster test, only the clusters larger than the minimum size (i.e., 66.6 pixels) are shown.
+The statistical threshold obtained using the Pixel test is very low compared with that obtained using the Bonferroni correction (i.e., 3.67 rather than 4.5228; see section The Bonferroni correction).
+In fact, the stat_threshold.m function outputs the minimum between the Bonferroni and the Pixel test thresholds.
+Figure 4 displays the thresholded classification images for both the Pixel and Cluster tests.
+For the Cluster test, only the clusters larger than the minimum size (i.e., 66.6 pixels) are shown.
 Red pixels indicate the regions that attained significance in the UPRIGHT condition; green pixels, in the INVERTED condition; and yellow pixels, in both.
 A face background was overlaid to facilitate interpretation.

-Gosselin and Schyns (2001)
+Gosselin and Schyns

-Gosselin and Schyns (Experiment 1) examined the information used by human observers to resolve a GENDER and an expressive versus not expressive (EXNEX) face discrimination task.
+Gosselin and Schyns (2001, Experiment 1) examined the information used by human observers to resolve a GENDER and an expressive vs. not expressive (EXNEX) face discrimination task.
 They employed the Bubbles technique to extract two classification images per observer, one per task.
-Each of the two classification images reanalyzed in this section combines the data from 500 trials executed by subject FG.
+Each of the two classification images re-analyzed in this section combines the data from 500 trials executed by subject FG.
 The classification images can be built either from the opaque masks punctured by Gaussian holes and applied multiplicatively to a face on each trial, or from the center of these Gaussian holes.
-The former option naturally results in smooth classification images; and the latter option calls for smoothing with a filter, just like the classification images of Sekuler et al. (2004).
-For this reanalysis, we used a Gaussian filter identical to the one used to sample information during the actual experiment ( $\sigma_b = 20$ pixels).
+The former option naturally results in smooth classification images; and the latter option calls for smoothing with a filter, just like the classification images of Sekuler, Gaspar, Gold and Bennett (2004).
+For this re-analysis, we used a Gaussian filter identical to the one used to sample information during the actual experiment (σ{b} = 20 pixels).
 In this case, both options are strictly equivalent.
-These smooth classification images (see SCi in Figure 3) were Z-scored using Equation 9 with estimations of the expected means and standard deviations based on the signal-less pixels outside the search region.
+These smooth classification images (see SCi in Figure 3) were Z-transformed using Equation 9 with estimations of the expected means and standard deviations based on the signal-less pixels outside the search region (see S r in Figure 3).

-Next, the Z-transformed smooth classification image (see ZSCi in Figure 3) is inputted into the StatThresh.m function with the four additional required pieces of information: a p value ( $p \le .05$ ), the sigma of the Gaussian filter used during the smoothing phase ( $\sigma_b = 20$ pixels for this reanalysis), a threshold for the cluster test (equal to 2.7 for this reanalysis; see tC in Figure 3), and a search space (see $S_r$ in Figure 3).
+Next, the Z-transformed smooth classification image (see ZSCi in Figure 3) is inputted into the StatThresh.m function with the four additional required pieces of information: a p-value ($p \le .05$), the sigma of the Gaussian filter used during the smoothing phase ($\sigma_b = 20$ pixels for this reanalysis), a threshold for the Cluster test (equal to 2.7 for this re-analysis - see tC in Figure 3) and a search space (see S_r in Figure 3).
 See Figure 3 for all the relevant Stat4Ci toolbox commands.

-Again, the statistical threshold obtained using the pixel test is extremely low compared with that obtained using the Bonferroni correction: 3.30 rather than 4.808 (see Bonferroni correction).
-Figure 5 displays the thresholded classification images for both the pixel and cluster tests.
-For the cluster test, only the clusters larger than the minimum size (i.e., 861.7 pixels) are shown.
+Again, the statistical threshold obtained using the Pixel test is extremely low compared with that obtained using the Bonferroni correction: 3.30 rather than 4.808 (see section The Bonferroni correction).
+Figure 5 displays the thresholded classification images for both the Pixel and Cluster tests.
+For the Cluster test, only the clusters larger than the minimum size (i.e. 861.7 pixels) are shown.
 Red pixels indicate the regions that attained statistical significance.
 A face background (see background in Figure 3) was overlaid to facilitate interpretation.